Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Interaction Between COVID-19 Cases and News

-Given that the daily case counts are specified as interval-censored counts, while the news publication dates are available as event timestamps, our dataset is in partially interval-censored form, and so the PMBP model can be used for fitting.
-We utilize the \( \pmbp(2,1) \) model for this problem, where we set $E=\{cases\}$ and $E^c=\{news\}$.
-For each country, we fit a separate \( \pmbp(2,1) \) model, yielding a set of parameters that summarizes country-level dynamics.
-Inspecting the interaction terms in the branching matrix $\alpha^{21}$ and $\alpha^{12}$ enables us to understand the interaction between case incidence and news reporting during the early phase of COVID-19 in our select sample of countries.
-Did news preempt the rise in cases, or was it more reactionary?

-\paragraph{Dataset.} For this experiment, we curate and align datasets from two sources.
+{\bf{Dataset:}} We curate and align two data sources.

-The first dataset contains COVID daily case counts provided by Johns Hopkins University \citep{Dong2020}.
-The dataset is a set of date-indexed spreadsheets, each containing COVID reported case counts split by country and region.
-To limit our analysis, we focus on the following 11 countries: UK, USA, Brazil, China, France, Germany, India, Italy, Spain, Sweden, and the Philippines.
-The selection is similar to what was done in \citet{Browning2021}, with the addition of the Philippines.
+The first dataset contains COVID daily case counts from the Johns Hopkins University \cite{Dong2020}.
+The dataset is a set of date-indexed spreadsheets containing COVID reported case counts split by country and region.
+We focus on the following 11 countries: UK, USA, Brazil, China, France, Germany, India, Italy, Spain, Sweden, and the Philippines.
+We select the same countries as \cite{Browning2021}, to which we add the Philippines.

-The second dataset contains COVID-19-related news articles, provided by the NLP startup Aylien \citep{Aylien2020}.
-This dataset is a dump of COVID-related English news articles from 440 major sources during the period November 2019 to July 2020.
-For each of the 11 countries in the global sample, we filter the Aylien dataset for news articles that mention the country in the headline.
-In addition to the country mention, for China, we also added included several COVID-related keywords to limit the articles retrieved.
-Lastly, we limit our query to articles that come from sources with an Alexa rank of less than 150, thereby limiting to popular news sites.
+The second dataset contains timestamps of COVID-19-related news articles provided by the NLP startup Aylien \cite{Aylien2020}.
+This dataset is a dump of COVID-related English news articles from 440 major sources from November 2019 to July 2020.
+We filter the Aylien dataset for news articles that mention the selected 11 countries in the headline.
+To improve relevancy, for China, we also use several COVID-related keywords (such as \textit{coronavirus}, \textit{covid} and \textit{virus}).
+Lastly, we only select articles from popular news sites with an Alexa rank of less than 150.
+Such news sources include Google News and Yahoo!
+News.

-Our focus is on modeling the early dynamics of COVID-19 cases and news.
-Since the start of the COVID outbreak is not aligned across countries, we set the initial time $t=0$ to be different for each country, setting it to the first day where at least 10 cases were recorded.
-Except for China, which had cases as early as January 2020, the initial time for each country in our sample is in February or March 2020.
-Since we are interested in early-stage dynamics, we only consider data up until $t = 120$, where time is measured in days.
+For each country, we fit \( \pmbp(2,1) \) with $E=\{cases\}$ and $E^c=\{news\}$.
+We consider as $t=0$ the first day on which a minimum of 10 cases were recorded.
+Except for China, which had cases as early as January 2020, the initial time for each country in our sample lies between February and March 2020.
+We only consider data until $t = 120$, with time measured in days.